txm676/DARs/README.md

 Code and data for the paper:

-Matthews, T.J. et al. (2023) A global analysis of avian island diversity–area relationships.
+Matthews, T.J. et al. (2023) A global analysis of avian island diversity–area relationships in the Anthropocene.
 Ecology Letters, in press.

 See the meta-data file for detailed information on the files contained in the repository.